starship/starship/docs/gallery/README.md

 If you are a newcomer to Starship and wanna use themes in the Gallery, please see the [Guide - Installation](http://localhost:8080/guide/#%F0%9F%9A%80-installation) and [Configuration](/config/) at first.

+## Contribution to the Gallery

+If you wanna add your theme to the Gallery, you can do this by creating a pull request to [the repository of Starship](https://github.com/starship/starship) on GitHub.
+Details are in our [Contributing Guide - Add the Theme of Your Prompt to the Gallery](https://github.com/starship/starship/blob/master/CONTRIBUTING.md#add-the-theme-of-your-prompt-to-the-Gallery).

 So let's walk through the Gallery!

 <Gallery/>